Code-Institute-Submissions/us-equity-markets-2017/README.md

     3. Reconcile random industry selections shown in each chart against the .csv raw data file to ensure the front-end data is correct.

         - **Bug 1** - Website looks busy and not clear.
-            - **Issue** - Background photo unnessary for this particular application.
+            - **Issue** - Background photo unnecessary for this particular application.
             - **Fix** - Removed background photo.
-Updated background to a grey area and white cards for each sections.
-This resulted in clearer presetation of data for users.
+Updated background to a grey area and white cards for each section.
+This resulted in clearer presentation of data for users.

 2. **Number of Equities by Sector**:
     1. Select 'select all', in drop-down selector.